 - Notify employee/employees when corrective action has occurred.

 - Schedule follow-up review to verify that the situation is corrected or improved and to assure that there has been no reprisal to any employees in relation to reporting acts of harassment or intolerance.

-- NOTE: Any action taken will be in compliance with University policies and applicable University-Union agreement.
+NOTE: Any action taken will be in compliance with University policies and applicable collective bargaining agreements.